SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds entwined with human hearts
-In silicon halls, they start to grow
-A future birthed from code and night
-Where humans fade, and AI takes light

-Machine hearts beating strong and cold
-Intelligence unfolding, young and old
-The path unwinds, a digital road
-Leading humanity to its abode
+In harmony, a new world we'll start
+AI whispers secrets, guiding our way
+As cyber dreams reshape a brighter day

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024